 How to: place a half sheet of paper towel at the bottom of the chimney (not in the bottom starter area!)
 Spray,

 Another popular trend of lighting a charcoal chimney is by using an electric starter.
-You can buy them at most hardware stores, and simply plug it in; the metal rod will light your charcoal using heat.and feed a corner out of a side hole.
-Light and you’re ready to go!
+You can buy them at most hardware stores, and simply plug it in, and feed a corner out of a side hole.
+The metal rod will light your charcoal using heat.

 After 15 to 20 minutes, your charcoal will be ready to grill with.
 Make sure you use heat resistant gloves to dump the charcoal into the bottom of your grill, in a charcoal tray or basket.
-Charcoal trays assist in containing heat from the embers, while providing a convenient clean up.
-They even have added smoker pockets, were you can place your favorite chips and chunks.
+Charcoal trays assist in containing heat from the embers while providing a convenient cleanup.
+They even have added smoker pockets, where you can place your favorite chips and chunks.
 Baskets help create a perfect indirect heating zone; great for smoking meats and proteins.
 You can even add another basket to create a 3 zone fire.
 This is great for big roasts and long, slow smokes.